-ARTISTS / LABELS: Distribute your music to Deezer with ONErpm for free!
+ARTISTS / LABELS: Distribute your music catalog directly to Google Play Music with ONErpm!
 Get started HERE!

 Let’s talk about YouTube.